 Yes, but it depends upon the specific facts of what happened and when it happened.

-In order to answer the question of whether you can sue a business, such as your employer for spreading the Coronavirus to you, we must first understand some basic concepts of Indiana law.
+In order to answer the question of whether you can sue a business for Inadequate Security, we must first understand some basic concepts of Indiana law.

 These concepts that must be explained include: